 Leadership that is inclusive, flexible, and responsive

-Our Interschool Athletics Carnival demonstrated excellent sportsmanship and effort on Tuesday of this week- Thank you to Miss Kate Witkowski for her earlier preparations of our children, and to all parents who have continued in these past weeks with training and practice- we rightly anticipated positive results, and we were very proud of our boys and girls and their performances at the 2022 Interschool Athletics Carnival.
+Our Interschool Athletics Carnival this week demonstrated excellent sportsmanship and effort on Tuesday of this week- Thank you to Mr Geoff Mason for his earlier preparations of our children, and to all parents who have continued in these past weeks with training and practice- we rightly anticipated positive results, and we were very proud of our boys and girls and their performances at the 2023 Interschool Athletics Carnival.

 Greater details and photos accompany today’s Newsletter-Congratulations to all on such a super occasion and wonderful results again this year!

 This morning’s wonderful Assembly saw many of the boys and girls acknowledged for their attention to effort and their Learning Area accomplishments.

 Gathering on the School Oval after lunch today, was in order for the 2023 Student event, planned so meticulously by our Parents and Friends Association, the 2023 Colour Fun Run!
 We await all the wonderful photos of today’s events!
 Congratulations to everyone on such a successful venture!

 As I, together with Mrs Perlini , continue to be engaged in the Our Lady of the Missions Pilgrimage, we are retracing the footsteps of our Foundress, Sr Euphrasie Barbier in France and England, with other school leaders from OLM Schools.
 Ms Renee Byrne-King remains committed to ensuring all continues to run smoothly here at Sacred Heart.

 A Catholic Pastoral Community

 The promotion of positive relationships with our students/staff/parents